1nst4ll/mango-news/docs/frontend-ui.md

 A new toggle has been added to the Settings page (`frontend/src/components/SettingsPage.tsx`) to globally enable or disable AI tag generation during the scraping process.
 This setting is saved to and loaded from `localStorage`.

 Further styling refinements and component integrations will continue as the migration progresses.
-The top padding has been removed from the `Card` component to allow images to be positioned at the very top.
+Conditional top padding has been implemented on the newsfeed cards in `NewsFeed.tsx` to ensure no gap above the image when present, while providing padding when no image exists.
+The top padding was previously removed from the `Card` component to allow images to be positioned at the very top.

 An audit of the shadcn/ui components in `frontend/src/components/ui/` has been completed.
 The audited components include `button`, `calendar`, `card`, `chart`, `checkbox`, `DatePickerWithRange`, `dialog`, `dropdown-menu`, `input`, `label`, `popover`, `select`, `switch`, and `textarea`.
 The implementations generally follow shadcn/ui documentation and best practices.
 A minor correction was made to `frontend/src/components/ui/chart.tsx` to use a path alias (`@/lib/utils`) for the `cn` utility function instead of a relative import.